X-Ray Detection of the Galaxy's Missing Baryons in the Circum-Galactic Medium of L$^*$ Galaxies: Selection of the X-ray-Halo Sample and Data Processing

 Two of the six objects of our \xmm sample have also multiple \chandra HRC-LETG observations publicly available.
-We downloaded these \chandra observations and reprocessed them with the latest version of the \chandra Interactive Software of Observations (CIAO v.4.14), \cite{Fruscione06}, to produce final total LETG spectra of these targets.
+We downloaded these \chandra observations and reprocessed them with the latest version of the \chandra Interactive Software of Observations (CIAO v.4.14), \cite{Fruscione06}, to produce final total LETG spectra of these targets. { We did this by first using the standard {\em Ciao} script {\em chandra\_repro} on all HRC-LETG observations of our sample, to produce negative- and positive-oder source and background spectra (and convolved $1-6$-order {\em effective-area $\times$ photon-redistribution} responses: HRC-LETG does not resolve orders) of each observations.
+Source and background spectra of the same target, were then coadded by exploiting the {\em Ciao} tool {\em combine\_grating\_spectra}}.

-Finally, we imposed the two following selection criteria to the targets of our sample: (a) that their total RGS and LETG spectra have signal-to-noise per resolution element SNRE$\ge 4$ in the continuum adjacent the LLS-frame \ovii K$\alpha$ transition (i.e. $\ge 16$ net counts per resolution elements, to guarantee the use of Poissonian statistics on the data) and (b) that the LLSs detected along their lines of sight have been confidently associated to Milky-Way-like galaxies, down to sub-L$^*$ luminosities (e.g. \cite{Lehner13}).
-This reduced the final X-ray-halo sample to 3 targets, with a total of 5 X-ray spectra: 3 \xmm-RGS and 2 \chandra-LETG.